Corporate Governance

 - EVALUATE BOARD PERFORMANCE BASED ON CLEAR AND RELEVANT OBJECTIVES, SEEKING CONTINUOUS IMPROVEMENT

-The Chairman assesses the individual contributions of each of the members of the team to ensure that:
+The Chair assesses the individual contributions of each of the members of the team to ensure that:

 - they are performing their roles and carrying out their responsibilities to the highest standards;